 Unlike rival Rolls-Royce, which may go directly to an all-electric model in future, Bentley has set its sights on plug-in hybrids first—and the Bentayga luxury SUV will be the first one from the brand.

-The plug-in versions of the Bentley Bentayga is expected to arrive next year, and will be capable of running solely on battery power and producing zero emissions for some period of time.
+The plug-in versions of the Bentley Bentayga is expected to debut in March at the Geneva Motor Show, and will be capable of running solely on battery power and producing zero emissions for short periods of time.

-A dedicated electric mode will keep the internal combustion engine at bay, though exactly how far it will go on electric power alone is unknown.
+A dedicated electric mode will keep the internal combustion engine at bay, though the big, heavy luxury SUV is likely to cover only a mile or so at lower speeds on electric power alone.

-A report from the British magazine Autocar notes that the plug-in system will be related to the one already used in the Porsche Cayenne S E-Hybrid.
+A July 2017 report from the British magazine Autocar noted the plug-in system will be related to the one already used in the Porsche Cayenne S E-Hybrid.

 The two pricey utility vehicles sit on versions of the same underpinnings; both brands are owned by the VW Group.

 Total power in the Bentley is expected to hover around 415 horsepower from thecombination of a 3.0-liter supercharged V-6 engine and an electric motor.

 The system may also take cues from the Audi Q7 e-tron TDI Quattro, now on sale only in Europe.